P-7 The Top Seven Awareness Posters 2019

 By Vigilize | Monday, December 9, 2019 - Leave a Comment

 Some of them about passwords . . .

 By view count, here are the top seven posters as of 12/09/2019!
 Another one of those Dan’s New Leaf Posts, meant to inspire thought about IT Governance . . . .

-Given what a hit the two posters we did this with for the IBA’s IT Security and Risk Management Conference last November were, we decided to run some reports to see what our most popular posters were, for the sake of blowing up a few more!
+Given what a hit the posters we did during the year were, we decided to run some reports to see what our most popular posters were, for the sake of blowing up a few more!

 As everybody loves top ten lists and contests, we thought it might be interesting to share the results.

 - “If You’re Going to Write Your Password Down!”
-The number one poster surprises us because it is relatively new (about two years old.)
-Look for a free 14×20 inch version of this poster at the next infotex event!
+The number one poster doesn’t surprise us because it has been our number one before.

 - “Don’t be Conned!”
 Use this awareness poster to remind yourself and others that no institution is safe from hackers.
 Not even our schools.
 Take measures now to prevent future attacks.